gasparka/thesis/docs/3_conversion.rst

 The sequential object-oriented VHDL model is one of the contributions of this thesis.
 It has been developed to provide simpler conversion from Python to VHDL.

+.. todo:: why use this?
+OOP model what are advantages? no data-flow stuff

 Pyha converts directly to the VHDL model by using RedBaron based syntax conversions.
 Type information is reuqired trough the simulation before conversion.